darinz/ML/practice-1/p6/solution_p6.md

 ---

-**16. What is the primary purpose of the validation set in machine learning?**
+**Problem 16.
+What is the primary purpose of the validation set in machine learning?**

 *   (a) To train the final model
 *   (b) To evaluate model performance during training